jupyterlab/jupyterlab/docs/source/user/urls.rst

 A workspace should only be open in a single browser tab at a time.
 If JupyterLab detects that a workspace is being opened multiple times simultaneously, it will prompt for a new workspace name.
-Opening a document in two different browser tabs simultaneously is also not supported.

 .. _url-clone: